EdibleHerald/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 My second and last attempt at making a functional tic-tac-toe web game.
-Mostly concerned with compatibility on multiple devices and different resolutions/screen sizes in this project.
+Only looking to make game playable on different screen sizes currently.